flagshipcompany/shopify-app-public/README.md

 Upon installing the app, it will fetch all the orders you your store has not marked as shipped from the past thirty days and add them to the app's records so that you can start using the SmartShip app right away.

 * **Order Number**
-The order number as it appears in your shopify admin store.
-Links to the overview for the order in your shopify admin page.
+The order number as it appears in your Shopify admin store.
+Links to the overview for the order in your Shopify admin page.

 * **Order Date**
 The date the order was placed on.

 * **Courier Used**
-The courier used or the company who provides the shipping service (ex: Ups, Fedex, Shopify, etc.).
+The courier used or the company who provides the shipping service (ex: UPS, Fedex, Shopify, etc.).

 * **Service Used**
 The shipping service selected by the customer.